Generalized range of slow random walks on trees: Introduction

-The appearance of this set of regular lines $\mathcal{O}_{\lambda,\lambda'}$ is partly inspired from the works of \cite{HuShi15} ($\lambda$ representing extreme exponential downfalls of $V$ related to a reflecting barrier for walk $(X_k,k \leq n)$), and also (for $\lambda'$) from the constraint on the local time appearing on function $g_n$.
-It turns out indeed that constraints on the value of the local time at some site $x$ implies constraints on $H_x$ (this actually appears clearly in Theorem \ref{thm3}). \\ In all the paper, $C_{\infty}:=C_{\infty}(\{\mathbf{f}^n;n\geq 1\})$ stands for the supremum of $\{\mathbf{f}^n;n\geq 1\}$ that is Then, introduce the set
+The appearance of this set of regular lines $\mathcal{O}_{\lambda,\lambda'}$ is partly inspired from the works of \cite{HuShi15} ($\lambda$ representing extreme exponential downfalls of $V$ related to a reflecting barrier for the walk $(X_k,k \leq n)$), and also (for $\lambda'$) from the constraint on the local time appearing in the function $g_n$.
+It turns out indeed that constraints on the value of the local time at a site $x$ imply constraints on $H_x$.
+In other words, there are constraints on the branching potential $\mathbb{V}$ induced by constraints on the random walk $\X$ and sometimes, these constraints have a major impact on the range.
+We call this type of contribution \guillemotleft contribution of type one\guillemotright, that is of order $n^{\theta}$ where $\theta\in(0,1]$ (this actually appears for example in Theorem \ref{thm3}).
+To be more specific, let us introduce the following notations: first $C_{\infty}:=C_{\infty}(\{\mathbf{f}^n;n\geq 1\})$ stands for the supremum of $\{\mathbf{f}^n;n\geq 1\}$ that is $C_{\infty}:=\sup_{m,\ell}\|f^{m,\ell}\|_{\infty}$.
+Then, define the set

-note that $\mathcal{U}_b\not = \emptyset$ because $0\in \mathcal{U}_b$ and as the supremum is attained let
+note that $\mathcal{U}_b\not = \emptyset$ because $0\in \mathcal{U}_b$ and as the supremum is attained, let

-Finally introduce sequence $(h_n,n)$ which is an important quantity appearing on the asymptotic of the logarithm of $(g_n,\mathbf{f}^n)$-range : for any $n \geq 2$

-We discuss about the order of $h_n$ below (see Remark \ref{rem0}), before that let us introduce our first main assumption which is a lower bound involving $\Psi$. \\